ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 }
 ```

-This uses an [ORCID] to unambiguously identify an author, with a _Contextual Entity_ of type [Person].
+This uses an [ORCID] to unambiguously identify an author, represented as a _Contextual Entity_ of type [Person].

-Note the string-value of the organizational affiliation.
+Note the string _value_ for the organizational affiliation.
 This SHOULD be improved by also providing a _Contextual Entity_ for the organization (see example below).

 ## Organizations as values